kineticstoolkit/kineticstoolkit_doc/html/_sources/numpy_filtering_nd.md

 # Filtering multidimensional arrays

-In section [](numpy_filtering_1d.md), we learned how to use lists of boolean and lists of integers to filter unidimensional arrays.
-This also works on multidimensional arrays, although filtering on axes other than the first one is somewhat unintuitive and may lead to unexpected array shapes.
-Luckily, in biomechanical data processing, filtering happens mainly on the first axis, which usually corresponds to time.
+In section [](numpy_filtering_1d.md), we learned how to use lists of booleans and lists of integers to filter one-dimensional arrays.
+This also works on multidimensional arrays, although filtering on axes other than the first is somewhat unintuitive and can result in unexpected array shapes.
+Fortunately, in biomechanical data processing, filtering often occurs on the first axis, which typically corresponds to time.

-**Example: Read the marker's coordinates at samples 0 and 2**
+**Example: Read the marker coordinates at samples 0 and 2**

 ```{code-cell} ipython3
 :tags: [remove-input]